StenaIT/stenajs-webui/packages/filter/README.md

-# stenajs-webui/theme
+# stenajs-webui/filter

-This package contains methods that help create themes for components.
+This package contains components and functionality that makes it easy to create custom filters in a drawer, and an overview row containing chips.